A Note to the Public about Covid-19

 The Manitoba Institute for Patient Safety believes that Manitobans are in the best position to advocate for themselves and their loved ones.

-On this page you will find suggestions for how to carry out these important actions that will contribute to your safety as patients.
+On this page are suggestions for how to carry out these important actions that will contribute to your safety as a patient..

 If you are not ill or having health challenges, you may not think of yourself as a “patient.”
 However, at the Manitoba Institute for Patient Safety, we use this term to mean people who have, or will in the future, access a healthcare provider in any setting.
 Examples are:

 • the lab to get blood taken